yukilite/tp/docs/UserGuide.md

 #### 4.1.2 List all existing Patients

-The program allows your to list all existing Patients.
+The program allows you to list all existing Patients.
 The command simply contains the 'listp' keyword.

 Format: `listp`